 - Place one meringue round on a cake plate or cardboard cake round.
 Spread about 1 cup of the rhubarb compote evenly on top of the meringue.

 - Pipe a whipped cream border around the edge of the cake, then fill in the middle.
 You can go lightly on the cream in the middle.
 The whipped cream adds a creaminess but you don’t want the cake to be mostly cream!

-- Sprinkle on about ¾ of the box of raspberries.
+- Sprinkle about 3/4 of one of the boxes of raspberries on top of the cream.
 I made sure some of the raspberries stuck out of the sides for the glamour effect.

 - Repeat with another meringue, rhubarb compote, cream and raspberries.

 - Place the last layer on top and spread with remaining rhubarb.
 Sprinkle the remaining raspberries on top and voila!

 - This would be delicious served with chilled Prosecco.

 “People who love to eat are always the best people.”